Head Injury Bike Crash Attorney

 Many people believe all concussions are the same.
 But this is not true.
 Findings of new research suggest that persons suffering from a concussion are affected differently.
-This is the reason that the recovery time for some people is rather quick.
+And this is the reason recovery time for some people is rather quick.

 Yet other people will experience negative changes for the rest of their life.
 When a person suffers a head injury in a bike crash, it remains essential for physicians to determine the area of the head the damage has occurred.
-That way , hey can limit the amount of damage caused.
+That way, they can limit the amount of damage caused.

 Important: Most people are astonished when they find out that as much as 30% of concussions can impact a person's life from that point on.
 So this remains a huge reason to treat concussions seriously.

-At one time ,professionals thought the workings of a concussion were the same for each person suffering this type of injury; therefore ,concussions were all treated the same.
-However, when new scanning methods were used to study shock patients, the areas of the brain that were affected differed in each case.
+At one time, professionals thought the workings of a concussion were the same for each person suffering this type of injury; therefore, concussions were all treated the same.
+However, when new scanning methods to study shock patients were used, it became clear the areas of the brain that were affected differed in each case.

-So this discovery provides an explanation as to why some patients can recover from this type of injury in a matter of hours, and other patients suffer from behavior and personality changes from that point on.
-When a bike accident occurs and causes injury, the victim is frequently thrown off the motorcycle.
+So this discovery explains why some patients can recover from this type of injury in a matter of hours, and other patients suffer from behavior and personality changes from that point on.
+When a bike accident occurs and causes damage, frequently, it's from the victims getting thrown off the motorcycle.

-The forward speed of the victim’s head on impact.
+- The forward speed of the victim's head-on impact remains the main factor.

-Physicians can now locate the particular portions of a person’s brain affected by the concussion when the same types of scans from the study are used.
-These scans also allow them to determine if any bleeding or swelling has occurred.
+Physicians can now locate the particular portions of a person's brain affected by the concussion using CT and MRI scans.
+And these scans also allow them to determine if any bleeding or swelling has occurred.

-So now bleeding may be stopped quickly.
-This will help limit any future damage in the future too.
+So now, bleeding may be stopped quickly.
+Most of all, this will help limit any future damage in the future as a mitigation tool.

 Lifelong Effects Concussions Can Cause.

 But in other situations, the patient may have problems learning new things.
 Also, the subject is not able to concentrate.
-This means you need an excellent lawyer right away.
-That way he or she can help you get the best medical doctors.
+Most of all, you need an excellent lawyer right away.
+That way, your attorney can help you get the best medical doctors.